Home Safety Tips

 Waking up to find a rapist inside your home is a terrifying experience.
 To be home alone, especially at night and hear strange sounds outside, suggesting threat of home intrusion is another frightening experience.
 Someone breaking inside is petrifying, especially if you feel trapped and without options.
 Receiving obscene phone calls is also a scary experience for most women.

 Thinking police may not get to your home fast enough, compounds fear about home security.
 Coming home to find that it was burglarized, ransacked, and/or vandalized prompts feelings of violation and loss, especially when criminals steal or damage sentimental, irreplaceable items of value.
+There are safety precautions you can take if you feel a burglary has occurred when you arrive home.

 Methods that improve home safety strategies can combine with personal safety tips while walking to and from your residence, apartment safety, and dorm safety for college students.